 View the availability of some of the best liveaboards in Komodo and book online at the best price!

-The reefs in the Solomon Islands rival any of the other big Indo-Pacific destinations for diversity, however what sets them apart is that they are so untouched.
-This is one of very few places where diving and fishing have had virtually no impact on the marine environment.
-Huge sea fans, vibrant soft coral and a healthy abundance of hard corals creates a bountiful reef environment for all manner of macro to medium subjects, and big ocean species such as manta rays, whales, and dolphins frequently visit.
-Mary’s Island, a small uninhabited outcrop in the centre of the archipelago, is the key site for spotting large pelagics, and divers here can expect to see huge funnels of schooling jack and barracuda, as well as plenty of reef sharks and bumphead parrotfish.
+The reefs in the Solomon Islands rival any of the other big Indo-Pacific destinations for diversity; however, what sets them apart is that they are so untouched.
+This is one of the very few places where diving and fishing have had virtually no impact on the marine environment.
+Huge sea fans, vibrant soft coral, and a healthy abundance of hard corals create a bountiful reef environment for all manner of macro to medium subjects, and big ocean species such as manta rays, whales, and dolphins frequently visit.
+Mary’s Island, a small uninhabited outcrop in the center of the archipelago, is the key site for spotting large pelagics, and divers here can expect to see huge funnels of schooling jack and barracuda, as well as plenty of reef sharks and bumphead parrotfish.

 There are over 60 shipwrecks and close to 1,300 plane wrecks scattered around the Solomon Islands, casualties of the WWII Battle of Guadalcanal.
 Just off the shore at Honiara on the main island, three Japanese shipwrecks provide ready access for those keen to explore the region’s military history.
 The Hirokawa Maru is a local favourite; largely intact, it features lots of swim-throughs and easy access to the cargo holds.
 The marine life is, again, staggering, and these artificial reefs are covered in huge amounts of macro life.
 Finally, the amazing topography at sites like Leru Cut on the Russell Islands is unforgettable; “shafts of sunlight create an ethereal ambience as they illuminate otherwise hidden recesses within the convoluted limestone walls that extend into the island’s interior.”
 Bluewater Trip Leader & Photo Instructor, Mark Strickland.